When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: Experiments

 More importantly, since entropy declines more smoothly and remains at a higher level, the model avoids premature collapse and continues learning effectively.
 As training progresses, performance steadily improves, significantly surpassing the best results achieved by GRPO-based training.

-It is also noteworthy that in the early training stages, models trained with AIS exhibit slightly slower improvement on test metrics (Figure~\ref{fig:main_results}(a)) compared to other variants.
-This occurs because inverting positive-sample weights reduces the overall average weight, leading to slower initial fitting of positive samples.
+It is also noteworthy that in the early training stages, models trained with \ourmethod exhibit slightly slower reward improvement (Figure~\ref{fig:training_dynamics_qwen3_4b}(a) and~\ref{fig:training_dynamics_qwen3_8b}(a)) compared to other variants.
+This occurs because inverting positive-sample weights reduces the overall average IS weight, leading to slower initial fitting of positive samples.
 However, as training continues, the performance not only catches up but ultimately surpasses the other approaches.